Finovertech/fit-utils/ldap/README.md

 Edit `/config_provider/roles/ldap_provider/files/create_repl_user.ldif` to specify the reader account for consumer.

+Edit `/config_provider/roles/ldap_provider/files/enable_sync_prov.ldif` line 14 to enable the reader account for replication.

 We should make sure that each consumer has its own reader account.

 ###Config Consumer `/ldap/config_consumer`

-*Under Construction*
+**Under Construction**

-Config an existing OpenLDAP Server to be consumer of a provider.
+Config an existing OpenLDAP Server to be a consumer of a provider.

 Consumer must have the same domain as its provider.